y-arjun-y/arjunyadav/pages-md/projects.md

 ## <span id="studentcouncil11">Student Council - 11th</span>

 <small>Oct 05, 2022-Feb 14, 2023</small>
 <small>I was the Coordinator - Environment for my school.
-A post that I will cherish having for a long time.</small>
+A post that I will cherish having for a long time (oh, and due to privacy reasons, I was being incredibly vague).</small>

 <hr />